turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/four_bit_binary_adder.markdown

 To help you along the way, you can use this program: [Logicly Circuit Modeler](http://logic.ly/) (you can use the free trial)

 to view this interactive diagram of how the circuit works: [Logicly Circuit Diagram](../images/4BitAdder.logicly)

-In particular we'll be learning about some of the low-level operations of a computer by building a simple "calculator" which can add binary numbers.